Discover Bonn: The Best Things to Do and See in Germany’s Historic City

 Eat

 No visit to Bonn is complete without sampling its delicious cuisine.
 Whether you’re in the mood for traditional German dishes or international cuisine, there are plenty of options to choose from.
-One of my favorite places to eat is Vapiano, a restaurant chain that serves handmade pasta and pizza.
-Another great option is Pendel, which offers a variety of food, including some German specialties.
+One of my favourite places to eat is Vapiano, a restaurant chain that serves handmade pasta and pizza.
+Another great option is Pendel, which offers a variety of food, including some German specialities.

 Vapiano